Buying the holiday without the price tag

 From my research, I cannot see any per diem fees or changing of location fees, but wouldn’t be surprised if there will be extra fees payable.
 As this industry tends to thrive on spur of the moment sales and adding pressure to close the deal, it’s worth reading the fine print of the contract before it is signed.

-Timeshare can easily become a burden, and you might want to get rid of it for one of multiple reasons:
+Timeshare can easily become a burden, and you might want to get rid of it for many reasons:

 - As consumers often get hyped up to buy timeshare.